ut-ras/ras_site_old/competitions/curm.md

 #### Something else?

-For any questions, concerns, or clarifications, feel free to ask people in the RAS office (ACA 101) or contact Sid (ras\_vice\_president (at) utlists.utexas.edu).
+For any questions, concerns, or clarifications, feel free to ask people in the RAS office (EER TBD) or contact us on Slack.
 Whether you have an idea and no idea how to tackle it, or vice-versa, people in RAS will be happy to help.